mailpoet/mailpoet/readme.txt

 * Fixed: low-probability double sending on high-traffic sites.
 * Fixed: failing to connect to DB when using non-standard port;
 * Fixed: plugin update from timing out on high-traffic sites.
 Thank you, Edda!
-* Fixed: pop-up form not showing on WooCommerce product page built using DIVI theme builder.

 = 3.61.0 - 2021-05-17 =
 * Added: visualize the average "Subscriber score" for an email list to help gauge engagement;